bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/019-undoing-in-git.md

 The above command will reset back with 1 point.

-**Note:** the above would undo your commit but it would keep your code changes if you would like to get rid of the changes as well you need to do a hard reset: `git reset --hard HEAD~1`
+**Note:** the above would undo your commit, but it would keep your code changes if you would like to get rid of the changes as well, you need to do a hard reset: `git reset --hard HEAD~1`

-* After that make your new changes
+* After that, make your new changes

-* Once you are done with the changes run `git add` to add any of the files that you would like to be included in the next commit:
+* Once you are done with the changes, run `git add` to add any of the files that you would like to be included in the next commit:

 ```
 git add .